 Learn More: Self Declaration

-The Italy Self-Declaration Form was designed to screen and test international arrivals in an effort to overcome the coronavirus pandemic’s risks.
+The Italy Self-Declaration Form is required for international arrivals in an effort to overcome the risks of the coronavirus pandemic.
+All travelers who wish to enter Italy must complete this form.

 Within the Self-Declaration, passengers must provide their contact information along with travel history and flight details.

-To get this travel document, you’ll need to provide information about your health status and intended stay in Italy.
+To apply for this document, you’ll need to provide information about your health status and intended to stay in Italy.
 Travelers must adhere to the country’s safety protocols.

 Once you submit your application, we’ll forward the Italy Self-Declaration to your email before your trip, so you can display it to the immigration authorities when you arrive at the airport.